petersenpeter/CellExplorer/docs/interface/gui_session.md

 1. TOC
 {:toc}

-## Tabs
+## Side menu
-The tabs correspond to fields in the session metadata struct:
+The side menu correspond to fields in the session metadata struct:

 * General: general information about the session like name, date, time, location and experimenters.
 * Epochs: temporal aspects of the recording, describing the state of the animal through its environment, the task it is meant to perform and any manipulations.